Parsl/parsl/docs/userguide/apps/index.rst

 - ``@python_app``: Most Python functions
 - ``@bash_app``: A Python function which returns a command line program to execute
-- ``@bash_watch``: A Python function which returns a command line program to execute, but also enabling file provenance tracking
 - ``@join_app``: A function which launches one or more new Apps

 Start by learning how to write Python Apps, which define most of the rules needed to write